iLivius/BacFluxLplus/README.md

 - `parameters`

-    `BacFluxL+` offers two optional parameters:
+    1. **Database selection**: `BacFluxL+` requires specifying the version of the `NCBI nt` database for `BLAST` operations.
+You can choose between the `core_nt` and `nt_prok` versions.
+By default, the `config.yaml` configuration file is set to use the `core_nt` database.
+For instructions on installing the `BLAST` database, refer to the [installation](#installation).

-    1. `medaka_model`: This refers to the version of the model used for basecalling the long reads.
-If left blank, the default used by [Medaka](https://github.com/nanoporetech/medaka) v1.11.3, i.e. `r1041_e82_400bps_sup_v4.3.0`, will be adopted.
+    2. **Medaka model**: This refers to the version of the `medaka_model` used for basecalling the long reads.
+If left blank, the default used by [Medaka](https://github.com/nanoporetech/medaka) v1.11.3 is `r1041_e82_400bps_sup_v4.3.0`.

-    2. `genus`: This parameter allows you to filter the contigs that will eventually be included in the final assembly, based on their taxonomic affiliation at the genus level.
-If this field is left blank, `BacFluxL+` will automatically retain contigs matching the most abundant taxon, as determined by BLAST analysis.
-This approach is often effective but has limitations.
-For instance, it might not provide the best resolution at the species level due to the reliance on the sum of the best scores of BLAST hits.
-Additionally, this method can be misleading if the contaminating organism belongs to the same genus as your target organism, or if you have co-cultured closely related species or strains.
-If this parameter causes more trouble than benefit in your specific case, simply remove the `genus` option from the `config.yaml` file.
+    3. **Genus filtering**: `BacFluxL+` includes an optional parameter to specify the bacterial `genus` of contigs you wish to retain in the final assembly.
+If left blank, `BacFluxL+` will automatically keep contigs associated with the most abundant taxon, based on relative composition determined through `BLAST` analysis.
+While this approach generally works well, it has limitations, such as reduced resolution at the species level due to reliance on the cumulative best scores of `BLAST` hits.
+Additionally, this method may be problematic if the contaminant organism belongs to the same genus as your target organism, or if you are working with co-cultured closely related species or strains.
+If the `genus` parameter introduces more issues than benefits, simply remove the `genus` option from the `config.yaml` file.

-        - **Using** the `genus` parameter:

-            If a contaminant is ascertained to be more abundant than your target organism, you can re-run the workflow after reviewing the assembly [output](#output).
+        - **Using** the `genus` parameter: if a contaminant is ascertained to be more abundant than your target organism, you can re-run the workflow after reviewing the assembly [output](#output).
 Specify the `genus` of the desired bacterial taxon you want to keep in during the re-run.

-        - **Disabling** the `genus` filtering:

-            If either the automatic inference of contaminant contigs or the manual selection of the desired taxon are still not working for you, simply delete the `genus` option from the `parameters`.
-In this case, only contigs tagged as "no-hit" after BLAST search will be filtered out.
+        - **Disabling** the `genus` filtering: if either the automatic inference of contaminant contigs or the manual selection of the desired taxon are still not working for you, simply delete the `genus` option from the `parameters`.
+In this case, only contigs tagged as "no-hit" after `BLAST` search will be filtered out.

 ## Running BacFluxL+
 `BacFluxL+` can be executed as simply as a Snakefile.
 Please refer to the official [Snakemake documentation](https://snakemake.readthedocs.io/en/stable/index.html) for more details.